 - Research Institute in Beijing, China

-David Derdiger, Licensed Acupuncturist, is an acupuncturist at Aligned Modern Health Vernon Hills.
+David Derdiger, Licensed Acupuncturist, is an acupuncturist at Aligned Modern Health in Deerfield.
 David completed his Masters of Acupuncture and Oriental Medicine from the Seattle Institute of Oriental Medicine and has a Bachelor of Science in Materials Science Engineering from the University of Illinois in Urbana-Champaign.
 In his spare time, David has taught qigong to groups and individuals, is an avid qigong and taiji quan practitioner, and practices playing the guqin.
 David’s interests in the roots of Chinese Medicine lead him to living in Taiwan where he learned to converse in, read, and write Chinese.

 Q&A WITH DAVID